 Building Tectonics advises that the Local Planning Department should always be consulted to see if Planning Permission is required.
 We nearly always do this because, in addition to the vagaries of the new rules, a planning authority can apply to have your Permitted Development Rights removed.
 This is done where the local authority believes an area is special, and the public cannot be trusted to build with taste and sensitivity.

 Central Government advice actually encourages applicants to make a pre-planning enquiry, as we do, and most local authorities.
-However some Planning Authorities are now charging for this consultation which is a bit rich and I believe deplorable.
+However, some Planning Authorities are now charging for this consultation which is a bit rich and I believe deplorable.
 In these cash struck times we may see more councils doing this.
-It goes against the spirit of things and we should harrang Central Government to stop this.
+It goes against the spirit of things and we should arrange Central Government to stop this.

-As a summary I would repeat that Permitted Development is that which can be done without Planning Permission.
-Lastly I would like to stress that just because you need Planning Permission does not mean you will not get it.
+In a summary, I would repeat that Permitted Development is that which can be done without Planning Permission.
+Lastly, I would like to stress that just because you need Planning Permission does not mean you will not get it.
 I have had clients that have gone to great lengths to come up with a design that can be built under Permitted Development and yet a much better approach would have been to design a much nicer extension that would require Planning Permission.
-In most cases a well designed extension will obtain approval.
+In most cases, a well designed extension will obtain approval.

-Please also remember that building Regulation Approval is an entirely different thing and is not affected by any on the above, so this separate approval will probably be needed anyway.
+Please also remember that building Regulation Approval is an entirely different thing and is not affected by any of the above, so this separate approval will probably be needed anyway.